kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 - the ground bubble pops
 - the temporary object is destroyed

-The wire that binds to the temporary (momentaneous red or red/grey hand on temporary) the first time gets a special seal marker where it goes through the bubble.
+The wire that binds to the temporary (momentaneous red or hand on green temporary) gets a special seal marker where it goes through the bubble.
 This seal marker at entering the bubble shows that this reference keeps the bubble and object alive.

+New wires and hands can bind to object inside bubble but these references without seal markers can disappear without destroying the temporary object in ground bubble.

 --------------------------------------------------------------------------------
 PART II — DETAILED WORLD EXAMPLES